 As a result of integrated strategy and design, Suncorp NZ have consolidated their footprint from two sites to one, and from nine levels to five in a single high-rise tower, while retaining similar staff numbers.
 Achieved by adopting an ambitious sharing ratio, their new space is designed to provide a sense of shared ownership, safety, wellness and wellbeing.

 One of the project’s most ambitious undertakings was overcoming the physical divide across five floors.
 By inserting a corkscrew staircase, the design has created one workplace within the larger context of the five cellular levels in a 2000’s tower building.
-To do this, 6x6m voids had to be extracted from the centre of the floorplates, removing 60 tonnes of structural steel and 120 tonnes of concrete.
+To do this, 6x6m voids had to be extracted from the centre of the floorplates, removing 120 tonnes of concrete and replacing it with 60 tonnes of structural steel.
 Rather than exiting their floor to access another level of the business, employees now have an internal staircase which connects them all.

 A mix of work settings, meeting room and social/collaborative spaces have been provided relevant to the requirements identified by the workplace strategy and in accordance with Suncorp NZ’s workplace Guiding Principles.